 I have spent 28 years in the public sector in a variety of law enforcement leadership positions.
 Participating in the MPA program has greatly enhanced my experience.
 As a person who has sat on personnel screening boards, I am more interested in what an applicant can do than what they know.
-ASU's MPA program will help to develop you into a can do person.
+The MPA program will help to develop you into a can-do person."

-Dr. Martin knows everyone in health care up and down Georgia's coast, says Dr. Linda Boyd, associate dean for regional campus coordination in the MCG School of Medicine.
+Dr. Martin knows everyone in health care up and down Georgia's coast, says Dr. Linda Boyd, associate dean for regional campus coordination for MCG.
 She is an experienced educator who has managed graduate programs, an experienced administrator who has managed large, multi-site health care programs and she helped plan the international G8 Summit in Sea Island in 2004.
 Perhaps most importantly, she is a dynamic person who has the ability to connect with people and has such enthusiasm for her work.

 As Georgia's population increases, so does the demand for physicians and other health care professionals, says Dr. Martin.
-MCG School of Medicine's expansion in southeast Georgia enables that part of the state to play a greater role in meeting this important challenge.
+Augusta University's expansion in southeast Georgia enables that part of the state to play a greater role in meeting this important challenge.
 I am privileged to help.
 The new residential clinical campus that Dr. Martin is helping to lead is a cooperative endeavor including hospitals and physicians throughout southeast Georgia.
 It gives second- and third- year medical students an opportunity to work alongside experienced physicians.